Opinion | How Republicans will try to cripple the commission investigating the insurrection

 Republicans might also resist subpoena power to protect their own.
 A handful of House Republicans had ties to some of the extremist groups that waged the assault, and in some cases they actively promoted the gathering at the Capitol.

-Ornstein notes that a commission might be able to reconstruct “what kind of communications Trump had” with the “House members who were clearly involved.”
+Ornstein noted that a commission might be able to reconstruct “what kind of communications Trump had” with the “House members who were clearly involved.”

-However, Ornstein points out that if Republicans do filibuster the bill creating the commission, then Democrats can hold “multiple cloture votes,” putting them in a jam.
+However, Ornstein pointed out that if Republicans do filibuster the bill creating the commission, then Democrats can hold “multiple cloture votes,” putting them in a jam.

 Seven Senate Republicans voted to convict Trump, so you’d think they’d also support the commission.
 That means it would have to gain the support of at least three more GOP senators to overcome a filibuster.